Crowdfunding for Teachers: Raise Funds for Your Classroom

 - Add multiple photos throughout your story if possible.
 People are more drawn to fundraisers that have a strong visual element.

-Find out more in our blog post with fundraising tips for images.
+Find out more in our blog post how images can lead to fundraising success.

 Write a descriptive story

 Your story can either draw someone in or lose their attention.
 Crafting an engaging story that explains how your students will benefit from the funds is one of the most important parts of your fundraiser.
 Here are some tips to help: